Garfield and Friends: Streaming

 In 2012, the series became available to purchase on the iTunes Store, Amazon Prime Video, and Google TV, along with the series being available to stream on Netflix and Hulu.
 The series is currently available on the Peacock app.

 GarfieldEats had the show available as part of its app.

-Seasons 1 and 2 of the show have also been made available for free on YouTube.
+As of 2026, all seasons of the show are made available for free on YouTube.

 Remastered

 On October 25, 2018, it was announced that the first 30 episodes of Garfield and Friends will be made available to stream on Boomerang, in remastered form, starting on November 1, 2018.
 Since the original masters for the intro were lost, 9 Story Media Group created a new version, re-animated using Flash.
 All episodes from the first three remastered seasons were available to stream on Boomerang until that service's closure, while the remaining remastered seasons are available to stream on Tubi, Peacock, Plex, HappyKids and Paramount-owned Pluto TV.